Luis-Nobrega/OSIRIS_with_Checkpoints/README.md

 ## Installation

 ### Prerequisites
-This version uses the same prerequisites as the opoen source version.
+This version uses the same prerequisites as the opon source version.
 For detailed info, consult [OSIRIS QUICKSTART](https://osiris-code.github.io/quickstart/#0-prerequisites).

 An overview is as follows:
 - Suitable Compilers: `gfortran` ; `gcc` ; `make`